joker1007/slides/rubykaigi2019/slides.md

 # What is difference between Applicative and Monad

-Applicative Functor can not express multiple dependent effects.
+Applicative Functor cannot express multiple dependent effects.

-For example, a calculations that may fail depends on whether previous calculations succeeded or failed.
+For example, a calculation that may fail depends on whether previous calculations succeeded or failed.

 In such cases, Monad is useful.